welainom/BlueStamp-Engineering-William-Liu/index.md

     GPIO.output(in4, GPIO.LOW)
 ```

 Here, I defined a forward function, which makes the robot move forward.
 GPIO.HIGH and GPIO.LOW specify how the motor is to move, and combinations of these commands can make it move in other ways. in1 and in2 are connected to the out1 and out2 pins on the driver board.
 One is set to high and one is set to low, so 5V of current comes out. ena and enb are configured to be pwm pins, which stands for pulse width modulation.
+PWM is useful for controlling the average power or amplitude delivered by an electrical signal.
 After this configuration, each pin outputs a waveform with a certain frequency.
 This changes how fast the motors turn.

 ![Headstone Image](hbriddd.png)